 - Represent the University of Washington in a variety of complex matters, including significant contract and employment disputes.

 - Represent a same-sex couple in a nationally prominent discrimination lawsuit against a Washington business, Arlene’s Flowers, that refused to provide flowers for the couple’s wedding.

-- Represent a local city and its police officers in state and federal cases alleging unconstitutional police conduct.
+- Represented a local city and its police officers in state and federal cases alleging unconstitutional police conduct.

 - Counsel for Seattle-based supermarket chain Uwajimaya in a contract and trademark dispute in federal courts in New Jersey and Washington.

-- Represent a Taiwanese manufacturer of LCD panels in antitrust cases in state and federal courts in Washington and in multi-district federal litigation in California.
+- Defended a Taiwanese manufacturer of LCD panels in antitrust cases in state and federal courts in Washington and in multi-district federal litigation in California.

 - Counsel for Credit Suisse in securities actions arising from the sales of mortgage-backed securities.

 - Defended a large local homebuilder against construction defect claims involving unsettled issues of state arbitration law decided in our client’s favor by the Washington Supreme Court.